Month: June 2024

 How to Ratify Decisions Made Outside of Board Meetings

-Did you know that decisions your board makes outside formal meetings are not binding until they are ratified at the next properly constituted meeting?
+Did you know that the decisions your board makes outside formal meetings are often not legally binding until they are ratified at the next properly constituted meeting?

-• Reserve informal decision-making outside meetings to uncontroversial items only.
+• Reserve informal decision-making for routine or time-sensitive items only

-• Document the ratification in the meeting minutes.
+• Record the ratification clearly in the meeting minutes

 On a motion made by John Smith, seconded by Jane Doe, it was resolved to ratify the email approvals of the following quotes: